vatbub/magic-obs/README.md

 If you feel like helping me with any of these things, feel free to submit an issue in the issue [here](https://github.com/vatbub/magic-obs/issues) or create a pull request.

+## Translations

+- German: Mostly by myself, some translations are taken from [here](https://magic.freizeitspieler.de/MTGterms_EN-DE.txt) .

 ## License

 Copyright (C) 2021 - 2021 Frederik Kammel